Longest-lasting light bulbs: Sixth

 The sixth-longest-lasting light bulb was in a washroom at the Martin & Newby Electrical Shop in Ipswich, England.
 Given its shape and design, it was thought to date from the 1930s.
 It burned out in 2001.

 Seventh

-The seventh-longest-lasting light bulb is located in the Cinema Napoleón in Río Chico, Miranda, Venezuela.
+The seventh-longest-lasting light bulb is located in the Cinema Napoleón in Río Chico, Venezuela.
 It was installed in 1957 and never turned off due to a local superstition.
 The light bulb has only been turned off during electricity cuts.

 Edison and the Eternal Light

 Thomas Edison designed a bulb that was supposed to last forever, called the Eternal Light, and turned it on on October 22, 1929.
 The bulb is located in the Edison Memorial Tower at the Thomas Edison Center at Menlo Park, a small museum near the tower in Menlo Park, New Jersey.
 The tower fell down in 1937, but the bulb's power was supposedly uninterrupted, according to General Electric, and the bulb continued to burn while a second tower was constructed.
 However, according to museum curator Jack Stanley, the bulb is fake, consisting of a hollow bulb illuminated by a series of automobile headlights mounted in the display's base.